Have you received a notice from your hosting provider about upgrading to a new version of PHP and are wondering what it means for your website?

 Next, you need to scroll down a little and click to expand the ‘Server’ tab.

-This section shows server information including the PHP version used by your server.
+This section shows server information, including the PHP version your server uses.

-Note: If this section is showing anything below PHP 7.4, then you need to update your PHP version.
+Note: If this section shows anything below PHP 7.4, then you need to update your PHP version.

 Why Don’t Hosting Providers Use the Latest Version of PHP by Default?

-This is why we recommend choosing top-tier WordPress hosting, as it ensures that highly skilled engineers are maintaining those servers.
+This is why we recommend choosing top-tier WordPress hosting, as it ensures that highly skilled engineers maintain those servers.

-Bluehost, Hostinger, and SiteGround are the most popular, reliable web hosting services that support PHP versions 7.4 or higher to meet the minimum WordPress requirements.
+Bluehost, Hostinger, and SiteGround are the most popular, reliable web hosting services.
+They support PHP version 7.4 or higher to meet the minimum WordPress requirements.

 Choosing an unreliable web host for your WordPress site can cause unexpected downtime during or after the update, and there is pretty much nothing you can do about it except switch to a better host.